WebOfTrust/WOT-terms/Mental-model.md

 ### Visionaries

-As often _filmmakers_ are visionaries: an analogy for the authentic web is **Eywa** from the *Avatar* film: the tree of truth and interconnection.
+As often *film makers* are visionaries: an analogy for the authentic web is **Eywa** from the *Avatar* film: the tree of truth and interconnection.

 <img src="https://raw.githubusercontent.com/WebOfTrust/WOT-terms/gh-pages/images/eywa-analogy-authentic-web.png" width="600">

 Back with our feet on the ground of worldly realm: